 The ancient craft of bookbinding goes back into the distant past, well before the invention of printing.
 Evidence for the antiquity of the craft may be seen in the fact than Bookbinder exists as a surname; the names Mason or Turner similarly represent occupations.
 Printer and Papermaker are not surnames as far as I am aware, and these crafts were introduced after people had already acquired their surnames.

 Early books were hand written, and in Europe they were written on vellum rather than paper.
 Vellum is made from the hides of calves and goats.
 Paper was made in the Orient long before it was used here.
 Papyrus, as used in Ancient Egypt, was a paper-like writing material made from a kind of sedge.
 Indeed the word paper derives from the Latin word papyrus.
 Paper was used in Europe before it reached England, but by the 14th century it was being imported.
 Where else was the earliest known paper book in England produced but Norfolk?
 The Red Register of Lynn dates from 1307.
 The printed book made paper an essential commodity, as vellum was too rare and expensive to be used in quantity.
-At first all the paper used for printing in England was imported from the Continent, but in the 17th century paper makers from the Netherlands began working around London.
+At first all the paper used for printing in England was imported from the Continent.
+A few attempts to produce paper in England were made in the 16th century, but without long-term success.
+It was in the 17th century that paper makers from the Netherlands began working around London.

 The craft of printing had been invented in China, but was introduced into Europe right at the beginning of the Modern Age; in many respects printing heralded this period, and made it possible.
 The use of movable type was not very relevant to the Chinese way of writing language, which uses many more pictograms than the 26 letters of the alphabet, but this European invention was crucial to the new method’s success.
 Printing was introduced in 1439 by the German blacksmith Johannes Gutenberg.
 After this initial revolution, printing remained more or less unchanged for three or four centuries.
 With the craft of paper making minor changes were made to the process in the eighteenth century, but it was only in the nineteenth century that experiments were made that changed both printing and paper making to automated processes, employing complicated machinery, steam power and an ‘endless’ sheet of paper.